tyler-smith/bitcoin-abc/doc/build-unix.md

         sudo apt-get install libdb-dev libdb++-dev

-See the section "Disable-wallet mode" to build Bitcoin ABC without wallet.
+See the section "Disable-wallet mode" to build Bitcoin Cash without wallet.

 Minipupnc dependencies (can be disabled by passing `-DENABLE_UPNP=OFF` on the cmake command line):